Rahulthakur9124/Infollion-Assignment-3/ANSWERS.md

 Its conversion rate increases from **8.76% to 20.00%**, a **11.24 percentage-point lift**.
 The segment has 1,885 users and the treatment/control split is also close to 50/50, so the result is not coming from an obviously tiny or badly unbalanced group.
 The other segments are either almost flat, slightly negative, or have a much smaller positive lift.

 ## Q5.
-Bonus: treatment vs control assignment
+Treatment vs Control assignment

 | Segment | Control % | Treatment % |
 |---|---:|---:|